An All-Star a year ago, Daniel Vogelbach has been designated for assignment by the Mariners

+Perhaps the decision came about 10 days too late.
+But Major League Baseball teams will always move slower than fans want them to when it comes to decisions and roster moves where the likelihood or possibility of losing a player exists.

+There had already been multiple discussions about the situation with this outcome feeling inevitable to many.

-Perhaps it came about 10 days too late.
-But instead of making the move before the previous road trip, the Mariners gave Daniel Vogelbach one last chance to keep himself on the roster and in the organization.
+But instead of making the move before embarking on the previous three-city road trip, the Mariners gave Daniel Vogelbach one last chance to keep himself on the roster and in the organization.

-It didn’t happen and when Tim Lopes replaced him as a pinch-hitter with the Mariners trailing by one and a runner in scoring position, the
+A homer in Texas in the first game of the trip was the lone bright spot and one of two hits in six games.
+When Tim Lopes replaced him as a pinch-hitter with the Mariners trailing by a run and a runner in scoring position late in Tuesday’s game, the end was obvious.

 On Wednesday, the Mariners designated Vogelbach for assignment in a series of roster moves before opening a five-game homestand.